Data protection

 • E-mail address

-We additionally learn about the use of web-based structures certain technical information based on the data transmitted by your browser (for example, browser type/version, operating system used).
-The following data may be collected in the process:
+We also obtain certain technical information through the use of web-based structures based on the data transmitted by your browser (e.g. browser type/version, operating system used).
+The following data may be collected:

 • Information about the browser type and version used;